bjhammack/bjhammack/README.md

 <h2 align="center">🤝 Collaborations? </h2>
 <p align="center">
   <samp>
 Interested in collaborating?
 I'd love to work on a variety of projects with you!
-My main focuses right now are machine learning, image processing, and data visualization, but I'm open to working on anything that interests us both.
+My main focuses right now are general machine learning, reinforcement learning, and genetic algorithms, but I'm open to working on anything that interests us both.
   </samp>
 </p>